burukuru/docs/pages/documentation/5-migration/migration-overview.md

 ---

 ## Introduction
 This page introduces the concept of data migration into a Grakn graph.
-We currently support migration of CSV, JSON, OWL and SQL data.
+We currently support migration of CSV, JSON, OWL, XML and SQL data.
 For each type of data, the steps to migrate to GRAKN.AI are:

 - define an ontology for the data in Graql
 - create templated Graql to map the data to the ontology